Building / Configuring the Lambda into AWS

 - Part 3: Saving / Retrieving data using Marten

-- Part 4: Building / Publishing a .NET Core app using AWS Tools
+- Part 4: Building / Configuring using AWS Tools

-- Part 5: Configuring the VPC to call the database
+- Part 5: Configuring the VPC so we can call the database

 Now after part 1, we should have a basic lambda ready to build and deploy.
 Because this is such a basic handler, this will be published using the dotnet sdk, but if you have dependencies it's best to use the AWS Tools which I will show in part 4.